Cassiano26/project-01-fundamentals-backend/README.md

-# Project 01: Simple REST API with Node.js
+# Simple REST API with Node.js

 This project is a simple REST API built using Node.js without any external libraries.
 It uses the built-in `http` module to handle HTTP requests and the `fs/promises` module to store data in a `db.json` file.